Joseph Warren Revere (general): Civil War service

 In 1852, while on a steamboat in Mississippi, Revere discussed astrology with Stonewall Jackson, who was a deep believer of the subject.
 Though Revere was skeptical, he provided Jackson "the necessary data for calculating a horoscope; and in the course of a few months, [he] received from him a letter, which [he] preserved, enclosing a scheme of [Revere's] nativity."
 Jackson predicted a "culmination of the malign aspect" in the first days of May 1863.
 This would align with the Battle of Chancellorsville on May 3, 1863, the battle that led to Revere's court-martial.

 Revere returned to the US in 1860.
 When the Civil War began in 1861, Revere tried to join the Union Navy but was informed that there were no officer slots available for him.
 Having been appointed as head of the New Jersey Militia during the governorship of Rodman Price, Revere decided to enlist in the Union Army.

 In 1861, Revere accepted a commission as Colonel of the 7th New Jersey Volunteer Infantry.
 He led it into the Peninsula Campaign and the Seven Days Battle.
+During the Peninsula campaign, Revere's regiment suffered many deaths, and he contracted rheumatic fever.

 In August 1862, Revere fought at the Second Battle of Bull Run.
 The Union Army commended him for his bravery, but "the brutality he encountered left Revere badly shaken."
 During this battle, he received a wound that severely damaged his right leg, leading to difficulty walking.
+Afterwards, Revere went to Washington, D.C., while Union troops regrouped.
+While there, he entered an unspecified Catholic church and felt "the impulse, or rather inspiration, to become a Catholic."

 In October 1862, Joseph Revere was promoted to brigadier general of U.S. Volunteers.

-During the Peninsula campaign, Revere's regiment suffered many deaths, and he contracted rheumatic fever.
-Afterwards, Revere went to Washington DC while Union troops regrouped.
-While there, he entered an unspecified Catholic church and felt "the impulse, or rather inspiration, to become a Catholic."

 On October 19, 1862, Revere was baptized at the Baltimore Basilica in Maryland by Reverend H. B. Coskery.
 This was followed by Revere's first Holy Communion on October 26 of that year.
 Years later, Archbishop Bayley (possibly James Roosevelt Bayley) confirmed Revere in Morristown's Assumption of the Blessed Virgin Mary parish.
 He created a painting for the parish: the "Espousals of the Blessed Virgin and St. Joseph," which as of 2012 continues to be on display in Assumption of the Blessed Virgin Mary Church.

 In December 1862, in the Battle of Fredericksburg, he led a brigade but saw little action.
 He was later named to command the Excelsior Brigade.